William Contreras Player Props: Brewers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.96 team ERA ranks 27th among all MLB pitching staffs.
+- The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.94).

-- Nationals pitchers combine to surrender the most home runs in baseball (152 total, 1.4 per game).
+- The Nationals allow the most home runs in baseball (153 total, 1.4 per game).

-- Irvin (3-5) takes the mound for the Nationals in his 16th start of the season.
-He's put together a 5.09 ERA in 74 1/3 innings pitched, with 60 strikeouts.

-- The right-hander's most recent time out came on Wednesday against the Colorado Rockies, when he threw six innings, surrendering four earned runs while giving up six hits.
+- The right-hander last appeared on Thursday against the New York Mets, when he tossed six scoreless innings while giving up two hits.

-- In 15 games this season, the 26-year-old has a 5.09 ERA and 7.3 strikeouts per nine innings, while allowing a batting average of .260 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.